A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 All new individual/family and small-group major medical policies sold after January 1, 2014, must cover the ten essential health benefits outlined in the Affordable Care Act (ACA) with no annual or lifetime benefit caps.

-Major medical plans that were in effect prior to March 23, 201 can still remain in effect, but can no longer be sold to new individuals or employer groups.
+Major medical plans that were in effect before March 23, 201 can still remain in effect, but can no longer be sold to new individuals or employer groups.
 And major medical plans that were in effect in the individual and small group markets prior to 2014 can still remain in effect in most states, although they also can no longer be sold.
-These grandfathered and grandmothered plans are considered comprehensive, but they are generally not as robust as post-2014 policies, and do not include all of the same consumer protections.
+These grandfathered and grandmothered plans are considered comprehensive, but they are generally not as robust as policies that have taken effect since 2014, and do not include all of the same consumer protections.

 Other than comprehensive health coverage, what other type of health insurance options do I have?